USDA announces investments to bolster food supply systems - NewsBreak

 USDA announces investments to bolster food supply systems

-WASHINGTON (NEXSTAR) — The United States Department of Agriculture (USDA) announced major investments to strengthen the nation’s food supply systems, saying the pandemic highlighted weaknesses that impact the neediest the most.
+WASHINGTON (NEXSTAR) –The United States Department of Agriculture announced major investments to strengthen the nation’s food supply systems, saying the pandemic highlighted weaknesses that impacts the neediest the most.

 During a press conference, Secretary of Agriculture Tom Vilsack explained “today in major cities and remote rural areas, far too many Americans live in food deserts that severely limit their ability to access healthy foods.”